 The Tyrant of France – A Bargain of Necessity

-No telesnaps exist for this story and the recons I have at my disposal look terrible, bordering on the unwatchable.
-However, I did find a rather good version on YouTube that edits episodes four and five together very nicely indeed, and we decide to watch that instead.
+No telesnaps exist for this story, and the recons I had at my disposal were borderline unwatchable.
+Luckily, I found a version on YouTube which spliced the fourth and fifth episodes together very nicely indeed, so we watched that instead.
+Sue loves it, especially when the stills suddenly lurch into life.

-Sue: What amazes me is that not only did someone think it was worth filming a bit of Doctor Who off their telly with a Super 8 camera, the footage has survived and decades later we are watching it on our computer screen.
+Sue: What amazes me is that not only did somebody think it was worth filming a bit of Doctor Who off their telly with a Super 8 camera, but the footage actually survived and now we’re watching it on a computer screen decades later.
 That boggles the mind.

-I explain to her that people were recording the audio soundtracks on reel-to-reel tape within weeks of the programme starting.
+I remind her that people were recording the soundtrack on reel-to-reel tape recorders within weeks of the programme starting.

-We then engage in another lengthy discussion about the missing episodes, which continue to fascinate her, and it takes me an age to convince her that The Tenth Planet Episode 4 isn’t sitting in a car boot somewhere in Redcar.
-She has a friend with a massive collection of old film cans and she is already making plans to get her hands on a projector so she can go through each and every one.
-Just in case.
+We then engage in another lengthy discussion about the missing episodes, which fascinate her, and it I have to convince her that The Tenth Planet episode 4 isn’t sitting in a car boot somewhere in Redcar.
+She has a friend with a massive collection of old film cans and she’s already making plans to get her hands on a cine projector so she can check them all.
+You know, just in case.
+(I am not making this up).

-Sue: Somebody should make a really good documentary about the missing episodes.
+Sue: Somebody should make a good documentary about the missing episodes.

-Later that night, I screen the Missing Episodes documentary from the Lost in Time box set.
+Later that night, I’ll show her the Missing Episodes documentary on the Lost in Time DVD box set.

 Sue: It’s basically a bit of a runaround where people get locked up, then they escape, and then they get locked up again.
-To be honest, it’s a bit slow.
+To be honest with you, Neil, it’s a bit slow.
 They could have wrapped this up ages ago.
-I understand why it goes on so long, and how it all boils down to simple economics, but it doesn’t half go on.
-And one last thing – why is Valerie Singleton doing the narration for this?
+I understand why it goes on so long, and how it all boils down to simple economics and they have to re-use the sets, but it doesn’t half go on.

 Prisoners of Conciergerie

-Sue: I’m getting a little tired of all these constant visits to the prison.
-It’s as if the writer doesn’t really care about the regulars and he just wants to tell his little story about the French Revolution.
-The Doctor is doing nothing.
-He just lets everyone talk and talk and talk.
+Sue: I’m getting a little tired of these constant visits to the prison.
+It’s as if the writer doesn’t really care about the regulars – he just wants to tell his story about the French Revolution.
+The Doctor is doing absolutely nothing at all.

 Me: It doesn’t help that my knowledge of the French Revolution is a little rusty, thanks to my shoddy education.
-I’m guessing that children watching this back in the 1960s would have been taught this period of history on the national curriculum, so it probably made a lot more sense to them.
+I’m guessing that children watching this in the 1960s would have been taught this period of history at school, so it probably made a lot more sense to them.

-Impressively, Sue guesses that Napoleon is going to turn up long before I do.
+Sue correctly guessed Napoleon would turn up long before I did.
 Like I said, education in the 1960s was so much better.

 Sue: This isn’t children’s television.
 It’s a proper drama about politics and history.
 There’s nothing for the kids to latch onto here.
-There’s very little adventure or excitement and, as Barbara says, history has already been written and they don’t even bother to interfere with it.
-In fact, Barbara just laughs it off!
-I just don’t see where the drama is supposed to come from.
+There’s very little adventure or excitement and, as Barbara says, history has already been written; they don’t even think about interfering with it.
+In fact, Barbara just laughs it off.
+I don’t see where the drama is supposed to come from.

-As the episode reaches its predetermined conclusion (including a horrific moment where Robespierre is shot in the jaw.
-It all happens off-screen but your mind fills in the blanks), our heroes finally make it back to the safety of the TARDIS.
-The season concludes with a touching speech from Hartnell, as the screen is filled with stars.
+When the episode reaches its predetermined conclusion (which includes a horrific moment where Robespierre is shot in the jaw – it happens off-screen but your mind fills in the blanks), our heroes return to the TARDIS and the season concludes with a touching speech from William Hartnell as the screen is filled with stars.

-Sue: It looked great and it was very well acted but it was very slow.
-Towards the end, I found it difficult to care about anyone.
-And besides, if I want to see a revolution, I can just turn on the news.
+Sue: It looked great, and it was well acted, but it was very slow.
+I found it difficult to care about anyone towards the end.
+And if I want to see a revolution, I can turn on the news.

 4/10

-Me: Well, we successfully made it through the first season of Doctor Who.
-Congratulations.
-Many ‘proper’ fans haven’t done what we’ve just done.
+Me: We’ve made it through the first season of Doctor Who.
+Congratulations!
+There are ‘proper’ fans who haven’t done what we’ve just done.

 Sue: How many seasons are left?

 Me: Don’t panic.
 You can practically fit the last three seasons into Hartnell’s first.
-In the 1960s they were churning out episodes like there was no tomorrow.
-In fact, back in 1964, audiences only had to wait a few weeks until the second season started.
+They churned out episodes in the 1960s like there was no tomorrow.
+In fact, back in 1964, audiences only had to wait a few weeks for the second season to start.

 Sue: Really?
 So how long do we get off?